rit-construct-makerspace/access-control-hardware/README.md

 All components of the Access Control System have reached a stable and mature release, and are ready for larger deployment testings.

 ## TODO
-See TODO.md in root directory.
+See Todo section on each specific component's wiki page.

 ## CHANGELOG
-See Changelog on each specific component's wiki page
+See Changelog on each specific component's wiki page.

 ## Instructions & Further Documentation
 [See the wiki on GitHub!](https://github.com/rit-construct-makerspace/access-control-hardware/wiki)